ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 .. hint::

-   To use the :func:`~esmvalcore.preprocessor.extract_levels` on native ICON data, you need to specify the name of the vertical coordinate (e.g., ``coordinate: air_pressure``) since native ICON output usually provides a 3D air pressure field instead of a simple 1D vertical coordinate.
+   To use the :func:`~esmvalcore.preprocessor.extract_levels` preprocessor on native ICON data, you need to specify the name of the vertical coordinate (e.g., ``coordinate: air_pressure``) since native ICON output usually provides a 3D air pressure field instead of a simple 1D vertical coordinate.
    Example:

    .. code-block:: yaml